CHAI Workshop 2024

 As the study of communication in human-AI interaction is by essence a multidisciplinary approach, we aim for this workshop to be a multidisciplinary platform where researchers can learn to work together and pave the way to impacting research.
 We also wish to use this opportunity to draw a tentative disciplinary map of the topic of Communication in Human-AI Interaction, describing different perspectives, research directions, methods, and how these perspectives can be related to one another within the research area as a whole.

 The morning will focus on networking.
 First participants will introduce themselves, and participants who have a position paper accepted will present it in a round of lightning talks.
 After the keynote and the coffee break, we will organize a poster session for participant to discover each-others research.
-The afternoon will be organized around a design activity, organized in three parts:
+The afternoon will be organized as a World Café where participants will reflect on topics related to Communication in Human-AI Interaction.
+Depending on the number of participants, we will hold between three and five rounds of discussion.

 Important Dates